Samuel Lithgow: Politics and public service

+Personal life

+In 1894, Lithgow married Jessie Esther, second daughter of Patrick David Grieve, of the Royal Bank of Scotland.
+They had two sons Douglas and Lawrence.

 Death and legacy

 Lithgow died on 9 September 1937 in a nursing home at Norwich after an operation.
 A memorial service was held at St John's Church, Hyde Park Crescent.
 His residence at the time of his death was stated to be 41 Wimpole Street and Thelverton Grange, Diss, Norfolk, but he also had homes at various times at 30 Oxford Square, London, and Studland, Dorset.
 He left an estate of £76,050.